 (c) In accordance with the schedule and procedures in the Business Practice Manual, but not less than one-hundred and twenty (120) days after the results of the CAISO’s technical studies are posted and not less than six (6) weeks after the Request Window closes, the CAISO will post a draft comprehensive Transmission Plan.
-The CAISO will subsequently conduct a public conference regarding the draft comprehensive Transmission Plan and solicit comments, consistent with the timelines and procedures set forth in the Business Practice Manual.
+The CAISO will subsequently conduct a public conference, or Solutions Meeting, regarding the draft comprehensive Transmission Plan and solicit comments, consistent with the timelines and procedures set forth in the Business Practice Manual but no sooner than five days after posting.
 Additional meetings, web conferences, or teleconferences may be scheduled as needed.
 All stakeholder meetings, web conferences, or teleconferences shall be noticed by Market Notice and such notice shall be posted to the CAISO Website.
+Stakeholders will have the opportunity to submit comments before and after each meeting.
 After consideration of comments, the CAISO will post the revised draft comprehensive Transmission Plan to the CAISO Website.

 24.4.10 Transmission Plan Approval Process